 Would there be an optimal "refinement" value of the cell size that would be a compromise between reliability and computing time?
 It actually depends on what we are looking for.
 As long as we don't bother whether or not we are heading towards a tipping point, there is apparently no problem.
 But if we were interested in the possible existence of a critical point at which the system would tip over, we would be facing a specific and interesting question.
 The approach of a critical point can be illustrated with the behaviour of falling dominoes.
 The fall off of one domino leads to that of several other ones, in some kind of avalanche.
-When we are far from the critical point (widely spaced dominoes), avalanche sizes are small.
+When we are far from the critical point (widely spaced dominos), avalanche sizes are small.
 For each of them, our computer system will be able to manage both the behaviour of each domino and its interactions with the other dominoes in the avalanche.

 But as we get closer to the critical point by tightening domino spacing, the avalanche sizes (number of dominoes or cells involved) increase, but the number of domino interactions "explodes".
 At the critical point, and by definition of this critical point, some avalanche sizes will tend to infinity (or at least reach the size of the system).
 The computing time for a system as vast and complex as the ocean-atmosphere ensemble will then tend towards a tremendous value, and at this stage the managers of the computer network would have already taken "simplification" measures to prevent system failure.
 It is therefore clear that the approach of a critical point as seen by such a numerical calculation looks like a horizon that vanishes as soon as one tries to reach it!

 So, either there is no critical point in the immediate vicinity, or there is actually one.
-If there is none, numerical simulations are "reasonably" reliable, and "confirm" the fact ... that there is none!
-If there is one, they give at first sight a comparable result, but which is wrong for the simple reason that they are not able "by construction" to predict the existence of such a critical point.
-The computation result would be recurrently contradicted by events, which may therefore explain why in this case forecasts have to be constantly revised upwards.
+If there is none, numerical simulations are "reasonably" reliable.
+If there is one, they give at first sight a comparable result, but which might be misleading for the simple reason that they cannot predict "by construction" the existence of such a critical point.
+In this case, the computation result would be recurrently contradicted by events.
+This may possibly explain why forecasts have to be constantly revised upwards.